 "We're going to do everything that's necessary," Williams says.
 Though when asked if reporting the robocall expenses qualifies as "necessary," he also says, "That I don't know."

-Update 3:10 PM: Deborah Scroggins, Portland's elections officer and overseer of the city's lobbyist disclosures, says only "direct" lobbying contacts falls under the city's lobbying rules—emails or calls directly between an organization and an elected official or staffer.
+Update 3:10 PM: Deborah Scroggin, Portland's elections officer and overseer of the city's lobbyist disclosures, says only "direct" lobbying contacts falls under the city's lobbying rules—emails or calls directly between an organization and an elected official or staffer.
 That means a robocall to a citizen that leaves a city council office merely one button push away doesn't qualify.

 Get the best of the Mercury each week in your inbox!